Exploring the Pros and Cons of Running on an Empty Stomach: What You Need to Know

 The food you eat before and after a workout can make a big difference in your overall performance.
 The carbohydrates eaten before a workout provide the body with the energy needed to perform.
 Meanwhile, the protein eaten after a workout helps to repair muscles and replenish glycogen stores.

 It’s also important to stay hydrated.
 Staying hydrated helps to regulate body temperature, improve oxygen flow, and reduce fatigue.
-It’s best to drink plenty of fluids, such as water and -infused drinks, before, during, and after a workout.
+It’s best to drink plenty of fluids, such as water and electrolyte-infused drinks, before, during, and after a workout.

 Exploring the pros and cons of running on an empty stomach is essential to understanding the various impacts it can have on your body.
 While there may be some potential benefits to running on an empty stomach, there are also some risks involved.
 Eating a light snack before a workout can provide the body with enough energy to perform, while eating a more substantial meal can help to keep the body fueled for longer workouts.
 Drinking plenty of fluids before and after a workout is equally important, as it helps to regulate body temperature and reduce fatigue.